brick/geo/README.md

 Requirements and installation
 -----------------------------

-This library requires PHP 8.1.
+This library requires PHP 8.2.
+For PHP 8.1, you can use version `0.13`.
 For PHP 8.0, you can use version `0.9`.
 For PHP 7.4, you can use version `0.7`.